 You might know that hyperlink which is a powerful means of browsing from web pages and websites.
 It is developed for sending the readers or those who will perform surfing from one web page to another without opening a new tab or window.
-This is in general term said to as link and is given a reference to jump to another page or document or from one part of the same page to another using a hypertext.
-So, now the question is what hypertext is?
+This is in general term said to as link and is given a reference to jump to another page, document, or from one part of the same page to another using a hypertext.
+So, now the question is, what hypertext is?

 What is Anchor Tag?